rehamelkholy/tennis/Report.md

 # Implementation
 ----------------------------------------------------------------------------------------------------------------------
 ## Learning Algorithm
-The Multiple Agent Deep Deterministic Policy Gradient (MADDPG) Algorithm detailed in [this research paper](https://arxiv.org/pdf/1509.02971.pdf) is used.
+The Multiple Agent Deep Deterministic Policy Gradient (MADDPG) Algorithm detailed in [this research paper](https://arxiv.org/pdf/1509.02971.pdf) is used after adjusting for using two agents.
 The algorithm can be outlined as follows:
 - Randomly initialize critic networks and actors (for each agent).
 - Initialize target networks (for each agent).
 - Initialize replay buffer `R` (one memory for both agents).